Madrid and Barcelona on collision course

 Left-wing parties have called for a "popular resistance" if article 155 is applied, and Catalan mayors have been invited to oversee the plenary session at the parliament.
 They were also told to bring their traditional mayor's pole along with them.

 The index of the Spanish stock exchange, the Ibex 35, surged on Thursday at the rumour of snap elections in Catalonia.

-But fell slightly again after Puigdemont announced he would not call them after all.
+But it fell slightly again after Puigdemont announced he would not call them after all.